-'''

-results.
-The agona and listeria data sets have the reference.

-\rightarrow genome and

-the expected results, but not the input fastq files, because the,

-\rightarrow files are

-too large to include with the package.

-destDirectory

-Destination directory into which the SNP pipeline data files.

-\rightarrow will be copied.

-The data files are copied into the destination directory if the...

-→directory

-already exists.
-Otherwise the destination directory is created,

-\rightarrow and the

-data files are copied there. (default: current directory)

-optional arguments:

-show this help message and exit

--h, --help

---version

-show program's version number and exit

-Example:

-create a new directory "testLambdaVirus" and copy the Lambda virus input data there

-$ cfsan_snp_pipeline data lambdaVirusInputs testLambdaVirus

-'''
+→expected →genome and →files are Note: the lambda virus data set is complete with input data and $\$ results.
+The agona and listeria data sets have the reference $\$ the expected results, but not the input fastq files, because the too large to include with the package. destDirectory →will be copied.
+Destination directory into which the SNP pipeline data files $\$ The data files are copied into the destination directory if the ⇔directory already exists.
+Otherwise the destination directory is created ⇔and the data files are copied there. (default: current directory) optional arguments: -h,help show this help message and exit w program's version number and exit Example: # create a new directory "testLambdaVirus" and copy the Lambda virus input data there \$ cfsan_snp_pipeline data lambdaVirusInputs testLambdaVirus usage: cfsan\snp\pipeline index\ref [-h] [-f] [-v 0..5] [--version] referenceFile Index the reference genome for subsequent read mapping, and create the faidx index file for subsequent pileups.
+The output is written to the reference directory. positional arguments: referenceFile Relative or absolute path to the reference fasta file optional arguments: -h, --help show this help message and exit -f, --force Force processing even when result files already exist and are newer than inputs (default: False) -v 0..5, --verbose 0..5 Verbose message level (0=no info, 5=lots) (default: 1) --version show program's version number and exit

-index\ref
+8.4 index\ref